-Media Monitoring Africa provides several relevant and targeted services which are designed to sit within our mandate and promote our work in human rights, democracy and media.
-These services include Monitoring and Evaluation, Monitoring Assistance, Media Profiles, Media Clippings, Policy, Complaints Commission and Editorial Code Formulation, Training and Skills Development, and Pay for Print.
-These are outlined in more depth below, alternatively contact us [link] if you would like to discuss any of these elements further.
+MMA offers a range of targeted services that promote our work in human rights, democracy and media.
+These include Monitoring and Evaluation, Monitoring Assistance, Media Profiles, Media Clippings, Policy Complaints Commission and Editorial Code Formulation, Training and Skills Development, and Pay for Print.
+If you’re interested in learning more about any of these services

-Media Monitoring Africa believes that monitoring the media is not just about capturing and analysing data around the media’s performance.
-No. We believe it is a form of advocacy where data and analysis are the first step towards active and ongoing engagement with media and related civil society organisations.
-We believe that it will improve the quality of reporting on identified issues.
+MMA believes monitoring the media is not just about capturing and analysing data.
+It’s a form of advocacy in which data and analysis serve as the first step towards ongoing engagement with media and civil society organisations intended to improve the quality of reporting on identified issues.

-Media monitoring is a content analysis-based research technique which can be used in support of media advocacy campaigns.
+Media monitoring is a content analysis-based research technique that can be used in support of media advocacy campaigns.
 It provides:

-As a human rights and democracy driven NGO, we have developed our media monitoring methodology to fit within this ideological framework.
-Our engagement with media and with civil society are guided and outlined by outlook to ensure we remain focused and on track.
+As a human rights and democracy-driven NGO, we’ve developed a media monitoring methodology within this ideological framework.
+This guides our engagement with media and civil society and ensures we remain true to its objectives.

 MMA was on the planning committee and the lead data analyst for the 2005 Global Media Monitoring Project [link].
 The event saw 76 countries participate, monitoring the media for a day across all 76 regions.
 MMA handled all the analysis from around the world for the project which was an inordinate success.